 Work Well in a Team Environment

-In the past employees would oftentimes seek jobs that aligned with their desire to either work independently or work in a team environment.
-In today’s workforce, much of the work is often done on teams; but there is also a need for employees to work independently in order to get the daily work accomplished.
+In the past employees would often seek jobs that aligned with their desire to either work independently or work in a team environment.
+In today’s workforce, much of the work is often done in teams; but there is also a need for employees to work independently to get the daily work accomplished.

 Almost all jobs today require basic computer skills and technological knowledge.
 Whether it be for record-keeping, spreadsheets, detailed notes, or presentations, employers will want to know a candidate’s level of computer and technological knowledge to establish if they can do the basics of any job.

 Individuals going about the daily routine of their job will need to know how to prioritize and plan each activity to be able to get the best job done in the least amount of time.